sparkflows/sparkflows-docs/docs/operations/h2-database/migrating-h2-db-from-oneversion-to-another.rst

            :alt: Sparkflows Linux H2 Console
            :width: 80%

-      Step 3 - In the H2 console of version 1.4.199, run the following command:
+      Step 5 - In the H2 console of version 1.4.199, run the following command:

          ::

-          SCRIPT TO '~/path/db/h2/backup.sql';
+          SCRIPT TO '/absolute_path/backup.sql';

-      (Using an absolute path for the backup.sql file is preferred and make sure to keep the backup.sql file in **/db/h2** folder in the fire-server files)
+      (Using an absolute path for the backup.sql file is preferred and make sure to keep the backup.sql file in **migration_db** folder)

       .. figure:: ../..//_assets/DB_Migration/linux-h2-console-script-run.png
            :alt: Sparkflows Linux H2 Console Script Creation